 As writers, students can benefit from brainstorming in fluid, online spaces and taking notes in documents they can access on any device.
 Kindergarten students can capture their ideas by snapping pictures and recording their voice while tenth graders can collaborate on a document for a shared writing experience.
 This list includes a handful of my favorite tools to use in Writer’s Workshop!

 Looking for more tools for your classroom?
-Scroll to the bottom of this post for totally free graphic organizers!
+Grab these free resources!

 Writer’s Workshop Websites & Writer’s Workshop Apps